AaronVerDow/openscad/doc/gitbook/BUILD_ON_MAC.md

-## Building for macOS

-Prerequisites:
+# Requirements

 * Xcode
-* automake, libtool, cmake, pkg-config, wget, meson, python-packaging (we recommend installing these using Homebrew)
+* Homebrew packages:
+    * automake
+    * libtool
+    * cmake
+    * pkg-config
+    * wget
+    * meson
+    * python-packaging

+# Install with Homebrew

+This assumes [Homebrew](https://brew.sh/) is already installed.

+    ./scripts/macosx-build-homebrew.sh

-Install Dependencies:
+# Install from Source

-After building dependencies using one of the following options, follow the instructions in the *Compilation* section.

-1. **From source**

 Run the script that sets up the environment variables:

     source scripts/setenv-macos.sh

 Then run the script to compile all the dependencies:

     ./scripts/macosx-build-dependencies.sh

-2. **Homebrew** (assumes [Homebrew](https://brew.sh/) is already installed)

-        ./scripts/macosx-build-homebrew.sh